authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/provider.md

 #### algorithm

-{{< confkey type="string" default="RS256" required="no" >}}
+{{< confkey type="string" default="RS256" required="situational" >}}

 The algorithm for this key.
-This value is automatically detected based on the type of key.
+This value typically optional as it can be automatically detected based on the type of key in some situations.

 See the response object table in the [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information.
 The `Algorithm` column lists supported values, the `Key` column references the required